Federal Act on Banks and Savings Banks: Constitutional articles on banking secrecy

-In December 2017, multiple parties within the Swiss parliament launched an standing initiative to ban the automatic exchange of data in Switzerland by embedding banking secrecy into the constitution.
+In December 2017, multiple parties within the Swiss parliament launched a standing initiative to ban the automatic exchange of data in Switzerland by embedding banking secrecy into the constitution.

 Revisions

 Switzerland only makes it look like its cooperating.
 It adopts [revision] after [revision] to their banking secrecy laws while [their] internal institutions – which few people outside of Switzerland fully understand – do everything in their power to maintain their country's role in keeping secure the financial secrets of others.